 The New Vogue dance style is an Australian form of sequence dancing that originated in the 1930s.
 Since then it has become an important part in the Australian ballroom scene.

-Greg Poppleton and the Bakelite Broadcasters played for a New Vogue dance earlier this year.
+Greg Poppleton played for a New Vogue dance earlier this year.

 It’s a challenging gig for a band and requires expert knowledge of dance sequences and tempos.
 And if a dance is played out of sequence or at the wrong tempo then all musicians who have played these dances know that there is hell to pay.